julelang/manual/src/introduction/data-types.md

 ## Byte and Rune Literals

 A byte or rune literal is represented by a single character between single quotes.
 Since it is typically a string element, it supports the same escape sequences.
-Literal can be evaluated in two ways, these are byte literal and rune literal.
-If your character is small enough to be a byte (0 <= b <= 255) it is treated as a byte, otherwise it is treated as a rune.
+A literal can be evaluated in two ways; byte literal and a rune literal.
+If your character is small enough to be a byte (0 <= b <= 255), it is treated as a byte, it is treated as a rune.

 For example: